jsr6720/goodreads-csv-to-md/posts/2019-10-18-rich-dad-poor-dad.md

 ## My Review 3/5

+### Date Read
+2019/10/18

+### Date Added
+2019/10/18

-I see what this is a classic, but towards the end it veers to close to "I've had a string of successes so can you!".
+My Thoughts: I see what this is a classic, but towards the end it veers to close to "I've had a string of successes so can you!".
 Good read if you've read no other financial literature.
 Heavily focused on building wealth through real estate transactions and owning businesses.

 ---